 Course applications should be made directly to the university and it’s a good idea to apply as early as possible to increase your chances of securing a place.

-To gain entry to an LLM program in a South African institution applicants should generally hold a degree of LLB or its equivalent.
-Applicants with degrees or qualifications in a language other than English will probably need to demonstrate their English language skills by obtaining exam scores in one of the following:
+To gain entry to an LLM program in a South African institution applicants should hold a degree of LLB or its equivalent.
+Applicants with degrees or qualifications in a language other than English will are likely to be required to demonstrate their English language skills by obtaining exam scores in one of the following:

 TOEFL: Minimum paper-based score of 600 or a total score of 100 with at least 25 on each of the individual skill areas (internet-based)